-Rajasthan is home to a wide range of ungulate species and major species are Nilgai or Blue Bull (Boselaphus tragocamelus), Chousingha or Four-horned antelope (Tetracerus quadricornis), Chinkara or Indian Gazelle (Gazella bennettii) and Blackbuck (Antilope cervicapra) etc. Commonly, the Blackbuck and Nilgai are called antelopes, whereas the Chinkara is called Indian gazelle.
-Blackbuck and Nilgai have distinct sexual dimorphisms in adulthood.
+Rajasthan is home to a wide range of ungulate species and major species include Nilgai or Blue Bull (Boselaphus tragocamelus), Chousingha or Four-horned antelope (Tetracerus quadricornis), Chinkara or Indian Gazelle (Gazella bennettii) and Blackbuck (Antilope cervicapra), among others.
+Commonly, the Blackbuck and Nilgai are called antelopes, whereas the Chinkara is called Indian gazelle.
+Blackbuck and Nilgai have distinct sexual dimorphs in adulthood.
 Male Nilgai are gray-blue in color and have short, stout, conical, and smooth horns, and females are brown in color with white patches under the lower jaw.
 Indian gazelles are characterized by their coloring and distinctive white streaks on each side of the face.
-While an adult male blackbuck has a black skin coat, it has a brownish color in the sub adult age.
-At the age of three years, the dorsal coat of the male begins to turn black, including the outer flanks of the hind and fore legs, and the face and neck.
-The females are light brownish on the upper parts of the body, tail, outer flanks of hind and fore legs, face and neck however the under parts of the body and inner flank of the legs are white, with a similar coloured patch around each eye (Gehlot, 2006).
+While an adult male blackbuck has a black skin coat, it has a brownish color in the sub-adult age.
+At the age of three years, the dorsal coat of the male begins to turn black, including the outer flanks of the hind- and fore legs, and the face and neck.
+The females are light brownish on the upper parts of the body, tail, outer flanks of hind- and fore legs, face and neck, while the under parts of the body and inner flank of the legs are white, with a similar coloured patch around each eye (Gehlot, 2006).
 This paper aims to document albinism in wild ungulates of Rajasthan, providing insights into color aberration in three ungulate species, Nilgai, Blackbuck and Chinkara.

 Material and Methods

-Albinism or Color aberration patterns among three species of wild ungulates from different areas of Rajasthan were identified by random and opportunistic sightings.
+Albinism or colour aberration patterns among three species of wild ungulates from different areas of Rajasthan were identified by sightings.
 Photographs and behavioral activities of these individuals were captured using a Nikon P1000 and Canon D series DSLR cameras.
-Direct visual observation, focal and scan sampling methods (Altmann, 1974) and ad libitum sampling methods were used to observe behavioral and daily activity patterns of ungulates in their natural habitats, as well as the Indian Gazelle and Blackbuck were observed at wildlife rescue centers.
+Direct visual observation, focal and scan sampling methods (Altmann, 1974) and ad libitum sampling methods were used to observe behavioral and daily activity patterns of ungulates in their natural habitats.
+Antilope cervicapra and Gazella bennettii exhibiting albinism were then further observed in wildlife rescue centers after their relocations.

 Result and Discussion

-The occurrence of albinism in three wild ungulate species of Rajasthan and it were observed at different region of Rajasthan state.
-The specific details of three undulate species are summarized as below.
+The occurrence of albinism in three wild ungulate species of Rajasthan was observed in different regions of Rajasthan state.
+The specific details of these three ungulate species are summarized below.

 1. Nilgai or Blue Bull (Boselaphus tragocamelus): The Nilgai, or Blue Bull, is the largest Asian antelope.
-The body is usually 190-230 cm in height and long, tail measures 45-55 cm in length.
-The height of the shoulder is 130-150 cm and the maximum weight was 190-210 kg (Sheffield et al., 1983).
-Male have horns, whereas females have no horns (Figure 1, 2).
-The horn of the male animal reaches up to 15-20 cm and has a tuft of black hair hanging from below the throat, which is approximately 13 cm in length in males (Sheffield et al., 1983).
+The body is usually 190–230 cm in height and long, tail measures 45–55 cm in length.
+The height of the shoulder is 130–150 cm and the maximum weight was 190–210 kg (Sheffield et al., 1983).
+Males have horns, whereas females have no horns (Figures 1, 2).
+The horn of the males reach up to 15–20 cm, while a tuft of black hair hangs from below the throat, which is approximately 13 cm in length in males (Sheffield et al., 1983).